-By Daniel Hinman, Director of Income, United Way of Greater Cleveland
+By Daniel Hinman, former Director of Income, United Way of Greater Cleveland

 When I was 16 years old, I was tested for a learning disability (though I don’t like the word disability because I see dyslexia as a gift) and told I have dyslexia.
 This became a turning point in my life.